 We, like all companies who keep customer contact details, are registered with the ICO and comply with the DPA (Data Protection Act).
-In March 2018 however, the EU will be changing this law and most of the new act is based on the current DPA, so if you’re compliant with the current DPA you’re most of the way to being compliant with the new GDPR (General Data Protection Regulations).
+On 25th May 2018 however, the EU will be changing this law and most of the new act is based on the current DPA, so if you’re compliant with the current DPA you’re most of the way to being compliant with the new GDPR (General Data Protection Regulations).

 Most of the old and new data protection laws are about how you manage the data you store about your clients therefore you would be responsible for being compliant with the data protection act and looking after your customers data.
 So to ensure your company is compliant to the GDPR 2018 it is your responsibility to contact the Information Commissioners Office to check what you need to do.

 Changes to Data Protection Act to GDPR

 As we understand it… the changes to the data protection laws are: